 Cotton companies restore and rebuild damaged property.
 Cotton Foundation complements that work, restoring hope and rebuilding spirits.

 The Foundation began with a simple gesture: bringing a donated toy as the “admission price” for the staff Christmas party in 2004.
-Since then, Cotton Foundation has restored hope to more than 1,200 children and families in nine communities, following tornados, floods, illnesses, and other misfortunes.
+Since then, Cotton Foundation has restored hope to more than 10,173 children and families in over twenty communities, following tornados, floods, illnesses, and other misfortunes.

 Cotton Foundation volunteers are dedicated to remaking communities, and they respond where they see need.
-They collect and deliver toys to hospitalized children.
 They rebuild and refinish the homes of veterans.
-They raise funds to offset medical bills, such as the purchase of a wheelchair for a child with muscular dystrophy.
+They participate in service days.
 They collect and distribute household items to flood victims.
-They have raised more than $1 million for Phase I of Taylor’s Place.
+They have raised more than $1 million for Taylor’s Place.

 ABOUT COTTON HOLDINGS

 Headquartered in Houston, Texas, Cotton Holdings, Inc. is a global, diversified holding company with subsidiaries that provide property restoration and recovery, construction, roofing, consulting, workforce staffing, temporary workforce housing, and culinary services to public and private entities worldwide.
 Cotton subsidiaries operate throughout North America and internationally under the Cotton Commercial USA, Cotton International, Cotton Roofing, Cotton Logistics, Cotton Culinary, OneLodge, OneRoof, and OneTeam brands.